millercl/gulp-webdav-sync/README.md

       * [options.uselastmodified](#optionsuselastmodified)
 * [Development](#development)

-## Targeting
+## Destinations
 Pass a URL argument indicating a directory/collection on a WebDAV server.
 Include any HTTP Basic authentication inline.
-HTTPS authentication must go in the options argument.
+HTTPS authentication must go in the options argument. [`gulp.dest()`](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpdestpath-options) is only for the filesystem.
+Instead, pipe to this module, where the stream objects are consumed.
 ### URL as String
 ```js
 var webdav = require( 'gulp-webdav-sync' )